AML and KYC in Crypto: What They Mean and Why They Matter

 Typical KYC steps include:

-• Performing risk assessments based on the user’s activity
+• Risk-scoring users based on their activity

-Why AML and KYC Are Important in Crypto
+Why AML and KYC Matter in Crypto

-• Protects consumers from fraud and scams
+• Consumer protection — reduces fraud and scams

 The Challenge for Self-Custody Users

-This is where non-custodial verification comes in.
+This tension is where non-custodial verification becomes essential.

 1. Proof of Funds Without Custody